 Contact the Companies Registration Office to register your business - see 'Where to apply' below.
 You can register and file your documents such as your annual returns online with CRO using CORE (Companies Online Registration Environment).

-You can contact your local City or County Enterprise Board to find out the supports available for setting up a business in Ireland - see 'Where to apply' below.
+You can contact your Local Enterprise Office to find out the supports available for setting up a business in Ireland - see 'Where to apply' below.

 You can find out about registering for tax from your local tax office – see ‘Where to apply’ below.